iPlumb3r/EcosystemMapping/1_Semantic/About_Intentional_VS_Extensional_Dichotomy_EN.md

 Introduction
 ==
-In order to have a deep understanding of the E2M ontology, it is crucial to understand __the ins and outs__ of the "Intention VS Extension" dichotomy :
+In order to have a deep understanding of the E2M ontology, it is crucial to understand __the ins and outs__ of the "Intention VS Extension" dichotomy (in other words "DO" ASPECT/Facet VS "BE" ASPECT/Facet):
 * What is it ?
 * What is it for ?
 * What are the benefits ?